OwnZones/efpsignal/README.md

 ## Usage

 The EFPSignal class subclassing ElasticFrameProtocol.
-Use EFPSignal just as you would use EFP with the addition of the parapeters and callbacks of EFPSignal as described below.
+Use EFPSignal just as you would use EFP with the addition of the parameters and callbacks of EFPSignal as described below.

 **Sender:**